Welcome to e‑basteln.de!

 About

-Contact information, copyright, trademarks and such.
+This section has details on licenses, trademarks and data protection.
 Also, a few comments about Hugo, the website generator tool used to produce this site.

 Legal Details